praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/index.rst

 Javascript Sandbox Tutorial
 ===========================

-This is a javascript sandbox tutorial for writing Vumi Go Application.
+This is a javascript sandbox tutorial for writing standalone Javascript sandbox applications (that connect to Junebug) too.

 What is the sandbox?
 --------------------